zeropeache/python-lab/README.md

 Python Lab

 A personal cybersecurity Python lab.
-Each project is a standalone script built to practice Python and security concepts — from log analysis to network tooling.
+Each project is a standalone script built to practice Python and security concepts.
+From log analysis to network tooling.

 Labs